rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 which are all derived from `cudf::scalar`. e.g. A `numeric_scalar` holds a single numerical value, a `string_scalar` holds a single string.
 The data for the stored value resides in device memory.

-A `list_scalar` holds the underlying data of a list.
-This means the underlying data can be any type that cudf supports. e.g. A `list_scalar` representing a list of integers stores an `cudf::column` of type `INT32`, a `list_scalar` represents a list of list of integers stores an `cudf::column` of type `LIST`, which in turn stores a column of type `INT32`.
+A `list_scalar` holds the underlying data of a single list.
+This means the underlying data can be any type that cudf supports.
+For example, a `list_scalar` representing a list of integers stores a `cudf::column` of type `INT32`.
+A `list_scalar` representing a list of lists of integers stores a `cudf::column` of type `LIST`, which in turn stores a column of type `INT32`.

 |Value type|Scalar class|Notes|